People with Disability Australia: History and mission

 PWDA was founded in 1980 as the NSW Handicapped Persons' Union.
-In 1984, they merged with the New South Wales chapter of Disabled Peoples' International, which was founded in 1981, and became Disabled Peoples International (NSW Branch) or DPINSW.
+In 1984, it merged with the New South Wales chapter of Disabled Peoples' International, which was founded in 1981, and became Disabled Peoples International (NSW Branch) or DPINSW.
 In 1991, the organisations name was changed to People With Disability NSW Inc. (PWDNSW).

 In 2002, PWDA's membership approved a repositioning of PWDA as a national disability rights and advocacy organisation.
 The name was changed to its current name: People with Disability Australia to reflect this new positioning on 21 July 2003.
 The principal reasons for the change were to position PWDA to undertake work on national policy issues.

 Between 2003 and 2006, PWDA played a valuable role in the development of the United Nations Convention on the Rights of Persons with Disabilities (CRPD).
-They organised consultations both nationally and with members, made submissions, hosted seminars, and supported delegates to attend sessions of the UN Ad Hoc Committee.
+It organised consultations both nationally and with members, made submissions, hosted seminars, and supported delegates to attend sessions of the UN Ad Hoc Committee.
 Through this work PWDA gained Special Consultative Status with the Economic and Social Council of the United Nations.

 From 2009 onwards, PWDA continues to participate in monitoring the implementation of the CRPD in Australia, and as a member of the NGO CRPD Shadow Report Project Group.
 Along with the organisation's national work, PWDA has undertaken international development work in the Pacific since 2004.
 This non-profit, non-governmental peak organisation has been described as "the national cross disability rights and advocacy organisation run by and for people with disability... [representing] the interests of people with all kinds of disability".

 PWDA appeared and gave evidence during the 2019–2020 Australian Disability Royal Commission.